exploitfate/sni/README.dirty.md

 ```

 11. Use the [Azure Management Portal](https://manage.windowsazure.com/) to add `DNS (UDP)`, `HTTP (TCP)` and `HTTPS (TCP)` endpoints and secure them to your home/work/whatever IPs using the Azure `ACL` feature.
-12. SSH to your VM as `azureuser` using custom public TCP port (not `22`) and use any non-root user Ubuntu instructions to build/install `netflix-proxy`.
+12. SSH to your VM as `azureuser` using custom public TCP port (not `22`) and use any non-root user Ubuntu instructions to build/install `sni`.

 ### automated tests

 #### test build
 This project is linked with `Travis CI` to deploy and test the project automatically.
-The Python script `testbuild.py` is used to deploy and test `netflix-proxy`.
+The Python script `testbuild.py` is used to deploy and test `sni`.
 This script deploys a test `Droplet` and then runs a serious of tests to verify (a) that all `Docker` containers start; (b) the `built.sh` script outputs the correct message at the end; (c) all the relevant services survive a reboot; and (d) proxy is able to comunicate with Netflix over SSL.

 The `testbuild.py` script can also be used to programatically deploy `Droplets` from the command line: